| I went searching for LED type lamps that would provide adequate

 degree flood light?
 And what is the light intensity at 180 vs the light

+at 90?
 If you haven't read enough misleading

 ads yet, here is another one.
 Summary: "...3 Watt High Power LED